DATA-606-2023-FALL-THURSDAY/Sophia_Sarica/docs/proposal.md

 - **LENGTH (float64):** Denotes the length of the pipe segment.
 - **INSTALL_DATE:** Reflects the time elapsed since the installation date.

-### GIS Table:
-The FACILITYID (object) column serves as the primary key to join the GIS table with the Workorder table, facilitating the integration of geographical attributes.

 ### Machine Learning (ML) Model Considerations:
 For ML model development, the following columns are crucial: